loading

 Optimization:

 • Single Score: Never score twice.
-The second pass crushes the glaze rather than cutting it, ensuring a jagged break.
+The second pass crushes the glaze rather than cutting it, ensuring a jagged break and destroying any chance of zero edge chipping.

 • Pressure: Apply firm, consistent pressure.
 Listen for a "zipping" sound—that indicates a clean score.